Order of Visit: High Point #20

 TRIP SUMMARY

 Summer 2020 was supposed to be filled with some epic high points.
 I was absolutely over the moon about scoring a Mt.
 Whitney permit in the annual lottery.
-But on June 1, 2020, the USFS cancelled our permit because to concerns over COVID-19.
+But on June 1, 2020, the USFS canceled our permit because of concerns over COVID-19.
 And then Mt.
 Whitney was hit with a 5.8 magnitude earthquake on June 24, 2020, triggering a massive rockslide that closed Whitney Portal until further notice.
 So, I’m pretty sure hiking California’s highest peak is going to remain on my list of unclimbed high points for a good long while.

 Adding insult to injury, we also had to scrap our 2020 plans to hike Boundary Peak (Nevada’s high point) when we developed an issue in our RV back in early July.
 But, that is life, right?
 This crazy, crazy year has gone nothing like we expected.
-And so, we pivoted and decided to head into a new direction for the summer.
+And so, we pivoted and decided to head in a new direction for the summer.
 The Dakotas!

-White Butte isn’t exactly a hotbed of tourist traffic, but every place I looked (on-line and in my paperback guidebook) seemed to have a long-winded, detailed route to get there, with vague directions like “turn right at the blue farmhouse.”
+White Butte isn’t exactly a hotbed of tourist traffic, but every place I looked (online and in my paperback guidebook) seemed to have a long-winded, detailed route to get there, with vague directions like “turn right at the blue farmhouse.”

-As it turns out, the trailhead wasn’t nearly difficult find in 2020 as people made it out to be.
+As it turns out, the trailhead wasn’t nearly as difficult to find in 2020 as people made it out to be.
 Google Maps brought us right to the parking area.
 And let’s be honest, this was flat, open North Dakota.
 We could see the butte for miles and miles before we arrived.
 There was even a big sign on Highway 85 marking our turn from the highway onto the dirt road.
 Easy as pie.

-After dropping our donation in the box, we grabbed our trekking poles and got ready to hit the trail.The trekking poles weren’t coming along to assist us with the terrain.
-As you can clearly see from the photo above, the beginning of this hike was anything but arduous.
+After dropping our donation in the box, we grabbed our trekking poles and got ready to hit the trail.
+The trekking poles weren’t coming along to assist us with the terrain.
+As you can see from the photo above, the beginning of this hike was anything but arduous.
+Our poles were there just in case we encountered a snake.

-No, the poles there just in case we encountered a snake.
 Some of the reviews I read about this trip warned us that rattlesnakes were native to this part of North Dakota.
 I wasn’t expecting to get close enough to NEED to remove a rattlesnake with a trekking pole (that’s just crazy!).
-Our poles were really more about making sure we were making enough noise and vibration on the ground to encourage the snakes to shake their rattle if we started to walked too close.
+The poles were more about making sure we were making enough noise and vibration on the ground to encourage the snakes to shake their rattle if we started to walk too close.

 The sign in the parking area was direct and to the point.
 We needed to walk about a mile due south and then we’d be at White Butte’s true trailhead.
 Just follow the cattle fence line on our left the entire way.
 Luckily there was also a two-track jeep trail paralleling the electric fence so we didn’t need to wander into the tall grass where snakes might be lying in wait.